 Donors of private scholarships determine eligibility requirements for recipients of the awards.
 Students receiving a private non-UMass Lowell scholarship should check with the donor to confirm if they may continue to receive the award while on co-op.

 Cooperative Education is a formal plan of education in which students alternate sessions of full-time work with sessions of full-time study.
 UMass Lowell Cooperative Education Program (Professional Co-Op) is a professional development experience, designed to combine practical on-the-job experiences with the university curriculum.
-The program helps students integrate theory and practice, confirm career choices, investigate potential job opportunities, and become more prepared graduates.
-At the same time, it allows students to earn money and help finance their education.

 While Professional Co-op students are away from campus working they are still considered “full-time equivalent” students for the purposes of keeping student loans in deferment, insurance requirements, etc. However because they are not registered for the minimum 6 credit hours of course work, they do not qualify for financial aid.

-All students are strongly encourage to meet with their financial aid advisor either before or immediately after they accept their professional co-op position to ensure their financial aid will not be negatively affected by co-op participation.
+All students are strongly encouraged to meet with their financial aid advisor either before or immediately after they accept their professional co-op position to ensure their financial aid will not be negatively affected by co-op participation.